Corporate & Accounting Fraud

 While the employee must reasonably believe the employer is engaged in fraud or a violation of securities laws, however, he or she need not be right in that belief.
 As long as the employee’s belief is reasonable, the employer cannot retaliate against the employee for speaking out, even if the belief ultimately proves to be wrong.

-It is not sufficient for an employer to merely raise a question or report a concern regarding an employer’s practice even if practice is one that could amount to a fraud violation.
+It is not sufficient for an employer to merely raise a question or report a concern regarding an employer’s practice even if the practice is one that could amount to a fraud violation.
 The employee must clearly articulate a reasonable belief that the practice amounts to fraud affecting shareholders if he or she hopes to enjoy whistleblower protection.
 Courts have required that an employee’s statements must relate specifically and definitively to an existing violation to qualify as protected activity.

 When Does An Employee Suffer An Adverse Employment Action?